arpi2003ta/Web-Scraping-Projects/README.md

 ## 🔧 Technologies & Libraries Used
 - **Python 3.x**
-- **BeautifulSoup4** – For parsing HTML and extracting webpage details.
+- **BeautifulSoup4** – For parsing HTML and extracting website details.
 - **Requests** – For sending HTTP requests to websites.
 - **CSV** – To store extracted data in a structured format.
 - **LXML** – For fast and efficient HTML parsing.